mantl/mantl/README.md

 Good issues to start with are marked with the [low hanging fruit](https://github.com/CiscoCloud/microservices-infrastructure/issues?q=is%3Aopen+is%3Aissue+label%3A%22low+hanging+fruit%22) tag.

-## Get Involved

-You are invited to get involved and join the team!
-The team collaborates on [Cisco Spark](http://www.webex.com/ciscospark) and [GitHub Issues](https://github.com/CiscoCloud/microservices-infrastructure/issues).
-Send an email to microservices-infrastructure-spark-room@external.cisco.com and we’ll add you to our Cisco Spark room!

 ## License

 Copyright © 2015 Cisco Systems, Inc.